Using Liquibase with BigQuery

 OAuthPvtKeyPath=C:\path\serviceKey.p12;

 Requires your user account credentials.
-For example:

 ProjectId=myProject;